coingaming/moon-light/docs/app/client/group/descriptions/Direction.md

 title: Direction
 ---

-A property `direction` is optional and is set to `vertical` by default.
-You can change the `direction` by setting its value to `"horizontal"`.
+The optional `direction` property has a default value of `vertical`.
+To change the `direction` to horizontal, set its value to `horizontal`.